Brawdunoir/temp-kubebrowser/docs/contribute.md

 ### Run Kubebrowser locally

 Set up your environment
-1. Create a new OIDC application following your provider’s documentation (you can set the redirect address to `http://localhost:8080`).
+1. Create a new OIDC application following your provider's documentation (you can set the redirect address to `http://localhost:8080`).
 1. Copy the `.envrc_example` to a new file named `.envrc`.
 1. Update `client_id`, `client_secret` and `issuer_url` in your `.envrc` (from your OIDC application in step 1).
 1. Run `source .envrc` or run `direnv allow` if you have installed [direnv](https://direnv.net/).
+1. Make sure your cluster is running and your context is correct.
+Run `minikube start` if you're using minikube.
 1. Run `skaffold dev`.
 1. Access http://localhost:8080.